In our previous study the descendants, or Children of Abraham refused to accept Jesus as the Messiah, and attempted to stone Him to death.

 The people were debating the identity of the man

-born blind that Jesus healed, and questioned his vague knowledge of Jesus.
+born blind who Jesus had healed, and questioned his vague knowledge of Jesus.

 People don't normally recover from being born blind.
-The man kept telling them He was the same one they had always known, but some of them just could not believe he was.
+The man kept telling them He was the one they had always known, but some of them just could not believe he was the same person.

 VERSES 13-14: "They brought to the Pharisees the man who had formerly been blind.
 14Now it was a Sabbath day when Jesus made the mud and opened his eyes."

-We're not told who brought the man to the Pharisees, but it is likely to have been some who were hostile toward Jesus.
+We're not told who brought the man to the Pharisees, but it was more than likely the ones who were hostile toward Jesus.
 Even though it was an act of mercy, making the clay on the Sabbath would have been against the law.

 Regardless of how much good He had done, their response would be to charge Him with breaking the law.